netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    writable, creatable, and deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations to these data nodes could have a negative effect on network and security operations.
+These are the subtrees and data nodes and their sensitivity/vulnerability:

-   * TBC
+   * /acl:acls/acl:acl/uacl:endpoint-groups/uacl:endpoint-group:
+     This list specifies all the endpoint group entries.
+Unauthorized write access to this list can allow intruders to modify the entries so as to forge an endpoint group that does not exist or maliciously delete an existing endpoint group, which could be used to craft an attack.

-   * TBC
+   * /acl:acls/acl:acl/acl:aces/acl:ace/acl:matches/uacl:endpoint-group:
+     This subtree specifies a source and/or endpoint group index as match criteria in the ACEs.
+Unauthorized write access to this data node may allow intruders to modify the group identity so as to permit access that should not be permitted, or deny access that should be permitted.

     Some of the readable data nodes in the "ietf-ucl-acl" YANG module may be considered sensitive or vulnerable in some network environments.
 It